Gordon Natural Area

-We love to read people's comments, and also maintain a photo archive of the entries.
+We love to read people's comments, and we also maintain a photo archive of the entries.

-Below, are some of our favorite comments (with a transcription of the comment in the adjoining column.
+Below, are some of our favorite comments with a transcription of the comment in the adjoining column.
 Note: You can click on the image to see a larger version.

 "One of my last hikes a student at WCU; graduating in two months!
 I LOVE this place!

 I hope the GNA statys protected and cared for for decades to come!
 I have used this